robert-westenberger/knowledgebase/mooc-notes/mit-18-01-single-variable-calculus/index.md

 ## Techniques of Integration
 Lecture 26: Trigonometric integrals and substitution Lecture 27: Exam 3 covering lecs 18-24
-Lecture 28: Integration by inverse substitution; completing the squre
+Lecture 28: Integration by inverse substitution; completing the square